fbec76/beacon-app/README.md

 2. The user sets it travel mode (e.g. walking, cycling, driving, public transport, etc.) With the help of google maps, the app calculates suggested ways and the estimated time of arrival.
 The user then is able to select the way he wants to use (like in the google maps app).

 3. From now on the app tracks and analyzes the users way.
-If the user suddenly stops (for longer than usual) or uses a direction which does not seem to be the right one, the app will notify the user ans asks if everything is okay.
-If the user does not answer, the app will send a notification to previously selected contacts (e.g. family, friends, etc.) with the current location of the user and its healthcare information (e.g. allergies, blood type, etc.).
+If the user suddenly stops (for longer than usual) or uses a direction which does not seem to be the right one, the app notifies the user and asks if everything is okay.
+If the user does not answer, the app sends a notification to previously selected contacts (e.g. family, friends, etc.) with the current location of the user and its healthcare information (e.g. allergies, blood type, etc.).
 The app also is able to call the emergency services (e.g. 112/110) and send the current location of the user.

-4. If the user gets home safe, he can stop the tracking and the app will ask the user to send notifications to it emergency contacts that he got home safe.
+4. If the user gets home safe, he can stop the tracking and the app asks the user to send notifications to it emergency contacts that he got home safe.
 This can be accepted or declined.

 The goal of this whole process is to help people to get home safe and feel safe while traveling alone.
 The app also wants to have the user make as little as possible effort to detect if the user is in danger.
 Needing to type in any form of "hello im in danger please help me my current location is ..." or just clicking a button should not be the way to go.
 The app should be able to detect if the user is in danger and take action without the user having to do anything.

 ## Main Features

 The app uses an approach in which its not a "neutral app" but to be personal.
 The users should not feel being tracked rather than being attended by a friend.
-This virtual friend (assistant) will be called **Lily**. (a **trip sitter** lol)
+This virtual friend (assistant) is called **Lily**. (a **trip sitter** lol)

-The app will be able to:
+The app is be able to:

 - Track the location of the user
 - Detect if the user is in danger (AI use?)